bartongroup/RATS/README.md

 #### Obtaining rats

-**from Github:** `rats` is hosted on GitHub [here](https://github.com/bartongroup/Rats), and you can dowload the zip file from that page or by [clicking here](https://github.com/bartongroup/Rats/archive/master.zip).
+**from Github:** `rats` is hosted on GitHub [here](https://github.com/bartongroup/Rats), and you can download the zip file from that page or by [clicking here](https://github.com/bartongroup/Rats/archive/master.zip).
 Then you can install from the zipped file like so:

-`install.packages("/full/path/to/downloded/rats.zip", repos=NULL)`
+`install.packages("/full/path/to/downloaded/rats.zip", repos=NULL)`

 #### Calling Differential Transcript Usage with rats

 A full tutorial vignette is included in the package, explaining the input, output, commands and options.
 It can be accessed with the command below.
-Alternatively, it can be found by browsing to the `vignettes` directoy in the GitHub repository or the downloaded
+Alternatively, it can be found by browsing to the `vignettes` directory in the GitHub repository or the downloaded
 .zip archive.

 `browseVignettes("rats")`